wp-plugins/twine-social/readme.txt

 1. Go to the Appearance -> Widgets, drag the "Twine Social" widget to your "Main Sidebar"
 2. Choose from your list of available Twine Social applications.
-3. Setup Height and number of columns.
+3. Setup height.
 (Leave height blank for 100%).

 = Instructions for placing your Twine feed directly in a post or page using shortcode =

 1. Create a new Post and click on the HTML or Text option on the top-right hand side of the post.
-2. Use the shortcode twine: Example [twinesocial app='SITE' cols=2] (Note: Replace SITE with your application name.)
+2. Use the shortcode twine: Example [twinesocial app='SITE'] (Note: Replace SITE with your application name.)
 3. Before you publish, click Visibility- Public

 Arguments supported by the shortcode: